Sonny Bono: Political career

-Bono entered politics after experiencing great frustration with local government bureaucracy in trying to open a restaurant in Palm Springs, California.
-Bono made a successful bid to become the new mayor of Palm Springs.
-He served four years, from 1988 to 1992.
-He was instrumental in spearheading the creation of the Palm Springs International Film Festival, which is held each year in Bono's memory.
+Bono entered politics after experiencing frustration with local government bureaucracy while trying to open a restaurant in Palm Springs, California.
+He made a successful bid for mayor and served from 1988 to 1992.
+As mayor, Bono spearheaded the creation of the Palm Springs International Film Festival, which is held each year in his memory.

-Bono ran for the Republican nomination for United States Senate in 1992, but the nomination went to the more conservative Bruce Herschensohn, and the election to the Democrat Barbara Boxer.
+Bono ran for the Republican nomination for United States Senate in 1992, but lost to the more conservative Bruce Herschensohn, who lost the general election to Democrat Barbara Boxer.
 Bono and Herschensohn became close friends after the campaign.
+In 1994, Bono planned to run for lieutenant governor, but decided to run for Congress when Republican Al McCandless announced his retirement.
+Bono won the Republican nomination and the general election to represent California's 44th congressional district.
+He was reelected in 1996 and served from January 1995 until his death.

-Bono was elected to the United States House of Representatives in 1994 to represent California's 44th congressional district.
-He was one of twelve co-sponsors of a House bill extending copyright.
+In the House, Bono was one of 12 co-sponsors of a House bill extending the length of terms for copyright protection.
 Although that bill was never voted on in the Senate, a similar Senate bill was passed after his death and named the Sonny Bono Copyright Term Extension Act in his memory.
 It is also known (derisively) as the Mickey Mouse Protection Act.

 He championed the restoration of the Salton Sea, bringing the giant lake's plight to national attention.
 In 1998, then Speaker of the House Newt Gingrich made a public appearance and speech at the shore of the lake on Bono's behalf.

 In their book Tell Newt to Shut Up, David Maraniss and Michael Weisskopf credit Bono with being the first person to recognize Gingrich's public relations problems in 1995.
 Drawing on his long experience as a celebrity and entertainment producer, Bono (according to Maraniss and Weisskopf) recognized that Gingrich's status had changed from politician to celebrity and that he was not making allowances for that change:

 Bono remains the only member of Congress to have scored a number-one pop single on the US Billboard Hot 100 chart.